Raku/doc/README.md

 ## Vision

 > I want p6doc and docs.perl6.org to become the No. 1 resource to consult
-> when you want to know something about a Perl 6 feature, be it from the
+> when you want to know something about a Raku feature, be it from the
 > language, or built-in types and routines.
 I want it to be useful to every
-> Perl 6 programmer.
+> Raku programmer.
 >
 >    -- moritz